 Physicist Stephen Hawking has lent his “voice” to a few episodes of The Simpsons, but the first and probably best known is from 1999’s “They Saved Lisa’s Brain” from season ten.
 Lisa is accepted into the Springfield Mensa chapter.
 She’s joined by Comic Book Guy, Professor Frink, Dr. Hibbert, and others.
 But after the group gains control of Springfield, someone smarter than the Mensa members needs to expose their wrongdoings.
 Writers immediately thought of Hawking to portray himself in the episode.
 Being a fan of the show, he was on board from the beginning.
 But Hawking almost didn’t make it to the recording session.
 Hawking’s wheelchair broke down two days before his trip to Los Angeles.
 Luckily, his technicians pulled a 36-hour shift to repair his chair just in time.
 He ended up making the session, though he was 40 minutes late.

 In the episode, Hawking shows his ability to poke fun at himself on numerous occasions.
 According to writer Matt Selman, Hawking only had one stipulation with the original script.
 He did not want to appear to be intoxicated in his final scene with Homer in Moe’s Tavern.

 Actor Dave Thomas as Rex Banner in “Homer vs. the Eighteenth Amendment” (Season 8, 1997)

 Actor David Hyde Pierce as Cecil Terwilliger in “Brother from Another Series” (Season 8, 1997)

 More Simpsons Guest Stars?

-Who are your favorite Simpsons guest stars?
+Some of the best Simpsons episodes feature some of the best Simpsons guest starts.
+Who are your favorite celebrities that appeared on the Simpsons?
 Did we miss any?
 Do you have any favorite Simpsons guest stars that you think should absolutely be on this list?
 Please let us know in the comments.